 Configuring these job queues affects all workflows unless you have created a job queue for a specific workflow model (see Configure the Queue for a Specific Workflow Model below).

-You need to configure the property named
+Configure the property named

 To configure these services using the Web Console, locate the existing configuration items below the Apache Sling Job Queue Configuration service factory.

-You need to configure the property named Maximum Parallel Jobs.
+Configure the property named Maximum Parallel Jobs.

 Create a job queue for a specific workflow model so that you can configure job handling for that workflow model.
 In this way, your configurations affect the processing for a specific workflow, while the configuration of the default Granite Workflow Queue controls the processing of other workflows.